lilipcohen/Laura-Cullen/README.md

     1. Features write ups from press outlets as well as blog posts that Laura can enter herself.
  <br>
 * Laura has a manager portal where she has access to two more pages where she can login to update her blogs as well as retrieve her email sign ups. <br>
-1. Blogs page:
+          1. Blogs page
               1. There is an entry form on this page that allowes Laura to enter Title, author, image, and description for blogs and press.
               2. The information she enters will be updated into the MongoDB data base and will be displayed on the press page for users to see.
           2. Newsletter page:
               1. When someone signs up on the home page their email will go into a MongoDB database
               2. These emails become visible on the backend of the site where Laura can get grab them to send out her newsletter.

 ## License
 * Built under the MIT licence.